The Dignity for All Students

 How are we creating a Bully-Free Environment?

 Character Education Programs - We recognize that the development of positive character traits directly correlates to the future success of our students.
-The 2016-2017 school year is our first year involved with the Positivity Project, which teaches 24 Character Strengths.
+The 2016-2017 school year was our first year involved with the Positivity Project, which teaches 24 Character Strengths.
+Our teachers in UPK through fifth grade also provide social skills instruction using Second Step, starting in the 2018-2019 school year.

 Building awareness of the importance of mental health among staff and the community.
 OCM BOCES created a brochure for families to learn more.
 Mental Health Brochure